 Meg Murphy and Michael Curtin, co-founders of DreamRoots, are intuitive essay coaches who possess over 30 years' combined teaching experience and a keen understanding of college admissions audiences.

 Meg received her MA in English from Northwestern University and later taught English at Hinsdale Central.
-As a Visiting Professor at DeVry University for the past decade, Meg has a dedicated following in her writing, critical thinking, and humanities courses.
+As a Visiting Professor at DeVry University for the past twelve years, Meg enjoys a dedicated following in her writing, critical thinking, and humanities courses.
 Meg most enjoys teaching high school juniors and seniors in the DeVry University Advantage Academy high school program through the Chicago Public Schools.
 In addition, Meg leads workshops in rhetoric, mentoring DeVry instructors in the Toulmin Model of Argumentation.

 An empathetic and results-driven college essay coach for the past six years, Meg has collaborated with hundreds of college applicants, helping them find their ideal fit in schools such as Bowdoin College, Notre Dame, NYU, and Tulane.

 Michael received his MFA in Creative Writing from Columbia College in Chicago.
 As a graduate student in the renowned John Schultz Story Workshop, he received the Associated Writers’ Program Intro Award for Non-Fiction.